maxfirmbach/dune-elastodynamics/examples/README.md

 ## Example01
 In this example, a slender cantilever beam is put under a unit load at the free end.
 The overall displacement of the beam is calculated.
+One can also check the analytical solution of the Euler-Bernoulli or Timoschenko beam theory.

 ### Setup
+The structured mesh is generated with gmsh and consists of .
 <figure>
 	<center>
 		<img src='Example01/Setup.png'>